liferay/liferay-frontend-projects/packages/babel-plugin-name-amd-modules/README.md

 ## Technical Details and Options

-This plugins scans modules for AMD `define()` calls and rewrites the module name argument with one based on the name of the package that contains the module and the module's relative path inside that package (removing the extension from the file name too).
+This plugin scans modules for AMD `define()` calls and rewrites the module name argument with one based on the name of the package that contains the module and the module's relative path inside that package (removing the .js extension from the file name too).

-By default (if no custom value is given for the `packageName` option) this plugin scans the parent folders of the module file until it finds a `package.json` file and reads the package name from it.
+By default (if no custom value is given for the `packageName` option) this plugin looks for the `package.json` of the module assuming it is located in a JS Toolkit project.
 Otherwise, the package name can be forced to any fixed value by providing a value other than `<package.json>` to the `packageName` option.

 To determine the relative path of the modules the `srcPrefixes` option is examined and any folder found on it is removed from the path of the modules being processed, giving the relative package name.

-For example, given a `srcPrefixes` of `["src/main/resources/META-INF/resources"]` if the module under `src/main/resources/META-INF/resources/lib/index.js` is processed, its relative path is computed to `lib/index.js`.
+For example, given a `srcPrefixes` of `["src"]` if the module under `src/index.js` is processed, its relative path is transformed to `index.js`.

-The default value of the `srcPrefixes` option is `["src/main/resources/META-INF/resources"]` plus any other `sources` defined in the `.npmbundlerrc` file.
+However, note that the plugin automatically removes `sources` configured inside `.npmbundlerrc` when it transforms a file inside any of those folders.